 Marion Brunken, Executive Director, Volunteer Alexandria

-Deron Campbell, Community Case Manager, Inova Health System
+Deron Campbell, Director, Community Relations, Population and Community Health Services, Inova Health System

 Jim Durham, Alexandria Bicycle and Pedestrian Advisory Committee Representative

 Jim Epstein, Board of Trustees, Frank and Betty Wright Foundation

 Laurie Flynn, Community Member, Former Executive Director, NAMI

 Ann Harbour, Director, Government Affairs, CareFirst Blue Cross Blue Shield

 Candace Hill, Outreach Coordinator, Communities In Schools of NOVA